ShadiK1999/Helpdesk-Homelab-Projects/Active Directory/README.md

 4. Log in as random user:

-The client PC was signed out and credentials of a random user created from the powershell script was used log back in.
+The client PC was signed out and credentials of a random user created from the powershell script was used to log back in.

 | Logging in as random user.                     								|Successful login confirmed.                   								  |
 | ------------------------------------------------------------------------------------- |-------------------------------------------------------------------------------------|